-This leads to better self-reported performance and citizenship behaviors as well as increased initiative to complete work tasks.
+We all look forward to the weekend after a long week at work.
+Here’s another reason to look forward to it: Research finds that it’s important to emotionally recover from stressful work demands.
+One previous study found that mentally detaching from work, relaxing, and engaging in non job-related tasks during the weekend helps employees feel recovered during the following work week.
+This leads to better self-reported job performance and citizenship behaviors (going the extra mile), as well as increased initiative to complete work tasks.
 These are positive outcomes for organizations, but when it comes to employees, there are more specific emotional benefits to consider.

 The effects of weekend recovery experiences and non-work hassles were strongest by the end of the weekend but seemed to “fade out” through the following work week.
-This underscores the importance of the weekend for recovery experiences as this is an important time to rejuvenate before going into a new week of work demands.
+This underscores the importance of the weekend for recovery experiences, as this is an important time to rejuvenate before going into a new week of work demands.

 Fritz, C., Sonnentag, S., Spector, P. E. and McInroe, J. A. (2010), The weekend matters: Relationships between stress recovery and affective experiences.
 Journal of Organizational Behavior, 31: 1137–1162.